Rafeeuzzaman-Dihan/Rafeeuzzaman-Dihan/README.md

       <td style="width: 50%; vertical-align: top; padding: 20px;">
         <h2 align="center">🚀 About Me</h2>
         <p align="center">
           I am a passionate Developer.
-My primary focus is on backend development.
-Where I love to play with logics, though I also explore frontend technologies.
+My primary focus is on backend development, where I love to play with logics, though I also explore frontend technologies.
 Constantly learning and applying new concepts, I strive to create efficient and innovative solutions.
 I aim to blend my interests into a career that drives my both personal and professional growth.
         </p>
       </td>
     </tr>